-This is part two of a two-part series on cyber security.
+This is part two of a two-part series on cybersecurity.
+Part one can be found here.

 Banks and other businesses that hold people’s most sensitive personal information are and will always be prime targets for cyber thieves.
 A proactive approach is the best way to ensure your customers’ data remains secure.
 Of course, that’s easier said than done.
 A proactive approach is truly a team effort that involves virtually everyone in your organization.